pypeit/PypeIt/doc/out_spec1D.rst

 Extractions
 -----------

-Because there are several modes of extraction in PYPIT, there may be multiple outputs of the spectral arrays.
+Because there are several modes of extraction in PypeIt, there may be multiple outputs of the spectral arrays.
 These are then prefixed by the extraction mode.